Integrated Media Widget

 Media App doesn't open when tapping on the widget

 This is a known issue on Xiaomi Miui devices.
 Long press on your music app and tap on "App info" to fix this.
 Inside the app info screen, scroll to "Other permissions" and make sure "Display pop-up windows while running in the background" is checked (see image below).
 Moreover, please make sure you have enabled the notifications from the music player app.

 The Artwork Is Not Showing Up

 Niagara displays the same image on the home screen displayed on the lock screen (instead of your wallpaper) on newer Android versions.
-If your Android version usually displays artwork on the lock screen but doesn’t do it when playing songs with a specific player, it means that the player app does not provide the image.
-Please contact the developer of your music app in this case.
+If your Android version usually displays artwork on the lock screen but doesn't do it when playing songs with a specific player, it means that the player app does not provide the image.
+Please get in touch with the developer of your music app in this case.
 You can also try out if the cover can be seen in Android Auto.
 Here's the Google Play link and Apk-mirror link.

 The Artwork is Blurry

 Disable "Blur on lock screen" in your player's settings if the option is available.

 Please get in touch with the developers of your music app and ask them if they can support transport controls & implement proper media sessions (e.g., you can share this Medium article).

 Media Widget Doesn't go Away After The Music Stops

 We show the media player as long as Android shows the media player in their notification shade (you might have to fully expand the quick settings panel to see it; it's above the notification panel.
 On Samsung devices, the player might be in the media section ).
 If the player isn't there, this is likely a bug caused by the media player app.